 A speech recognition tool will help you to transcribe text through voice.
 These types of tools have evolved, and they are capable of recognizing precise terms and acronyms tied to different niches.
 They are also capable of learning new phrases and words.
 This software goes for anywhere between $35 to $80.

 To sort your ideas and never lose track of them, you can consider buying a project management and writing tool.
 This type of two-in-one software can help you store, sort and structure your ideas on the go.
 If you are writing 10x content, these tools can be of much help.
 The average price of these is $40.

 Since many bloggers use WordPress as their blogging platform, we are going to mention premium WordPress plugins too.
 Headline optimizers are something that any blogger should consider.
-These plugins use engagement metrics and check whether the content lives up to the headline to determine which headline is the most accurate and has most engaging potential.
-The average price on these is around $70.
+These plugins use engagement metrics and check whether the content lives up to the headline to determine which headline is the most accurate and has the most engaging potential.
+The average price for these is around $70.